-LHC was previously ARI's Joint Venture with Pacific Hydro of Australia, a privately-owned Australian company that specialized in developing and operating power projects utilizing renewable energy sources.
-On March 31, 2011, ARI, LHC, and Pacific Hydro signed a MOA granting ARI full ownership over LHC.
+LHC was previously ARI's Joint Venture with Pacific Hydro of Australia, a privately-owned Australian company.
 ARI assumed 100% ownership and control of LHC on May 10, 2011.

 The Bakun AC Hydro Plant was constructed and operated under the government's BOT scheme.
-Energy produced by the Bakun AC Hydro Plant, approximately 254 GWh annually, is delivered and taken up by NPC pursuant to a Power Purchase Agreement ("PPA") and dispatched to the Luzon grid through the 230-kV Bauang-Bakun transmission line of the National Grid Corporation of the Philippines (NGCP).
+Energy produced by the Bakun AC Hydro Plant, approximately 254 GWh annually, is delivered and taken up by NPC pursuant to a Power Purchase Agreement ("PPA") and dispatched to the Luzon grid through the 230-kilovolt (kV) Bauang-Bakun transmission line of the National Grid Corporation of the Philippines (NGCP).
 Under the terms of its PPA, all of the electricity generated by the Bakun AC Hydro Plant will be purchased by NPC for a period of 25 years from February 2001.
 The PPA also requires LHC to transfer the Bakun AC Hydro Plant to NPC in February 2026, free from liens and without the payment of any compensation by NPC.